 See where I’m getting at?

-When people’s cognitive attention bandwidth is full i.e. they have 0 units left to allocate to their surroundings, that’s when they “can’t take it anymore” or “need some alone time” or “need a break” or “want to get away from the noise” so that they can resolve their inner issues and consequently free up their attention bandwidth.
+When people’s cognitive attention bandwidth is full i.e. they have 0 units left to allocate to their surroundings, they “can’t take it anymore” or “need some alone time” or “need a break” or “want to get away from the noise”.
+This lets them resolve their inner issues and consequently free up their attention bandwidth.

 Anxiety is a major cause of clumsiness